topherhunt/vanilla_phx/docs/howto_rebuild.md

     - Update the Endpoint config to `server: true` and port `4001`
     - Configure Hound
     - Disable Rollbax
+    - Configure argon2_elixir to use weaker hashing (so tests are faster)

   * Update `config/prod.exs` (see snippet).
 Considerations:
     - Update the Repo config